aspnetzero/documents/doc/Developing-Step-By-Step-Angular.md

 #### Enable Multi Tenancy

-We disabled multi-tenancy at the begginning of this document.
+We disabled multi-tenancy at the beginning of this document.
 Now, re-enabling it in **PhoneBookDemoConsts** class:

     public const bool MultiTenancyEnabled = true;